XDawn66/CSE15L-LAB-REPORTS-FA23/lab_report2.md

 ![images](lab2screenshots/both.png)
 * method called: /
 * Arguments: none
 * Things can be changed: By default, the method will lead to the homepage.
-The homepage can be changed after methods are called
+The homepage can be changed after methods are called by adding extra content to the URL.

+# Part 2